wmo-im/csv2bufr/docs/source/mapping.rst

 The header and data sections contain arrays of ``bufr_element`` objects mapping to either the different fields in the header sections of the BUFR message or to the data section respectively.
 More information is provided below.
 In both cases the field eccodes_key is used to indicate the BUFR element being mapped to rather than the 6 digit FXXYYY code.
-For example, the code block below shows how the pressure reduced to mean sea level would be mapped from the column "mslp" in the csv file to the BUFR element indicated by the eccodes key "pressureReducedToMeanSeaLevel" (FXXYYY = 010051).
+For example, the code block below shows how the pressure reduced to mean sea level would be mapped from the column "mslp" in the CSV file to the BUFR element indicated by the eccodes key "pressureReducedToMeanSeaLevel" (FXXYYY = 010051).

 .. code-block:: json